Comparisons12 min read

 Best For

-Cloudways makes financial sense when your site generates revenue that's proportional to performance.
-If a 1-second loading delay costs you conversions, or you're managing 20+ client sites and need staging and team access, the premium pays for itself pretty fast.
-Developers and agencies are the core audience here — and honestly, Cloudways knows it.
+Cloudways makes financial sense when your site generates revenue that depends on performance.
+If a 1-second loading delay costs you conversions, or you're managing 20+ client sites and need staging and team access, the premium basically pays for itself.
+Developers and agencies are the core audience — and Cloudways knows it.

 Feature-by-Feature Breakdown: Hostinger vs Cloudways 2026